 FIVE THINGS TO CONSIDER BEFORE MEASURING LEVEL IN SOLIDS

 Measuring the level of solids and powders of bulk volume in any vessel can be comparatively a bit challenging than that of liquids.
-Level of solids is unpredictable as they accumulate in uneven shapes in storage silos and hence difficult to measure.
+The level of solids is unpredictable as they accumulate in uneven shapes in storage silos and hence difficult to measure.

-In this article, we shall discuss some key factors that you should take into consideration before you decide measuring levels of solids.
+In this article, we shall discuss some key factors that you should take into consideration before you decide to measure levels of solids.

 The process application decides the type of instrument required and its function.
-There are two types of major level measurement or monitoring gears that can be used to measure levels in solids depending on the kind process applied in the industry:
+There are two types of major level measurement or monitoring gears that can be used solid level measurement depending on the kind process applied in the industry:

-- Free-flowing solids such as cement, limestone, and other powders need conducive measuring equipment.
+- Free-flowing solids such as cement, limestone, and other powders need conducive level measuring equipment.

 - Hygroscopic solids are prone to absorbing moisture and lump formation.
-Hence, opting for a suitable instrument to measure their level is also vital.
+Hence, opting for a suitable Level Measuring Instrument is also vital.

 Another factor to look for while choosing the equipment for measuring the levels in solids is studying the physical properties of the solid.
 Examine the particle size, bulk density as well as the dielectric constant of the solid.

 - Particle Size: This can range from fine powder to coarse materials.
-The space between the particles determine the extent of lump formation.
+The space between the particles determines the extent of lump formation.

-Considering the minimum and maximum limits of operating temperature & pressure is important.
-Temperature and pressure are the conditions that keep fluctuating and being in the industrial business you would not want mishaps due to inadept equipment.
+Considering the minimum and maximum limits of operating temperature & pressure are important.
+Temperature and pressure are the conditions that keep fluctuating and being in the industrial business you would not want mishaps due to in-dept equipment.

 Understanding these conditions will help in selecting the right design of the instrument that can withstand all foreseen conditions.

-As per the statutory norms and industry standards the area (hazardous, non-hazardous) within which the equipment and machinery are set up, requires to be informed to the instrument manufacturers.
+As per the statutory norms and industry standards the area (hazardous, non-hazardous) within which the equipment and machinery are set up, requires to be informed to the level measuring instrument manufacturers.
 The environment where the liquids are handled can be hazardous, non-hazardous or dusty.
-Studying this part can help to choose the instrument enclosure with appropriate protection of weather proof (IP)/flameproof that can function seamlessly in the respective environments.
+Studying this part can help to choose the instrument enclosure with appropriate protection of weatherproof (IP)/flameproof that can function seamlessly in the respective environments.